monacuca/abfominaya.github.io/_posts/ennui.md

 ---
 title: "Ennui"
 excerpt: "Ink on paper.
 Comic.
-Javascript"
+Javascript.
+Human-plotter explorations, a story about a ghost-girl in a radioactive town."
 coverImage: "/assets/blog/projects/ennui/0.png"
 date: "20230301"
 author: